Jeunese/jeunese.github.io/docs/overview.md

 ## Product documentation

-Product documentation articulates technical concepts, in writing, for a software company's products so that these can be implemented by its customers.
+Product documentation articulates technical concepts, in writing, for a software company's products so that these products can be implemented by its customers.
 The documentation provides "how-to" guidance to help administrators:

 - Understand how a product or service works.
 - Keep up with new releases.